 Choosing the Right Tarantula Enclosure

-For the species who love to reside in burrows, a low-lying habitat is beneficial and for climbing tarantulas, a vertically oriented cage is preferred.
+For the species that love to reside in burrows, a low-lying habitat is beneficial, and for climbing tarantulas, a vertically oriented cage is preferred.
 I have tried to include all essential elements for creating the ideal enclosure for your eight-legged friend.

 When selecting an enclosure for your tarantula, there are several options available, including glass tanks, plastic/acrylic containers, and specialized tarantula enclosures.
 You can also try to design an enclosure on your own by following certain guidelines for the same.